 Sizes

 Select.Root takes a size (md | lg, default md) shared with the trigger — it sets the trigger's control height, inline padding, and value type size off the shared, density-aware control scale, matching the rest of the field family.
-The popup rows keep one size, so the list reads the same comfortable density whichever trigger opens it.
+The popup's rows lift their label type to match, so an open menu reads at the same size as the value that opened it; the other row metrics keep one comfortable density.

 "use client";

-import { Select } from "@stridge/noctis";
+import { Select } from "@stridge/noctis/select";

 const SPEED = { slow: "Slow", normal: "Normal", fast: "Fast" };